Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Hispanic AmericansSettlements & Settlers.
 A significant historical year for this entry is 1890.

 Location.
 29° 44.263′ N, 95° 17.283′ W. Marker is in Houston, Texas, in Harris County.
 It is in Magnolia Park.
-Marker is at the intersection of 76th Street and Avenue J, on the left when traveling north on 76th Street.
+It is at the intersection of 76th Street and Avenue J, on the left when traveling north on 76th Street.
 The marker is located in front of the De Zavala Community Center.
 Touch for map.
 Marker is at or near this postal address: 907 76th Street, Houston TX 77012, United States of America.
 Touch for directions.

 The De Zavala Community Center and the Magnolia Park Marker image.
 Click for full size.

-Photographed By James Hulse, April 11, 2021
+Photographed by James Hulse, April 11, 2021

 2. The De Zavala Community Center and the Magnolia Park Marker